smartaquametering/smartPhotometer/README.md

 - For a blue solution, a wavelength range near to yellow should be used (green LED), while for a yellow solution a blue LED should be used, since always the complementary color is absorbed.
 - The more closely the absorption maximum of the substance to be detected is approached, the higher the performance of the photometer will be.
 - The smaller the spectral bandwidth of the LED (the range between lower and upper wavelength), the higher the photometer resolution.

+### smartTurbidiMeter

+The photometric determination of turbidity at a wavelength of 850 nm only to circumvent additional absorption of color in the visible region (following DIN EN ISO 7027).

+- Double-beam measurement by using two independant IR light sources and optical paths

 ### smartColoriMeter